pydata/pydata-sphinx-theme/docs/user_guide/accessibility.rst

 ..
 Hint::

-    This approach is a more involved: for this site, we've written some custom runners which:
+    This approach is more involved: for this site, we've written some custom runners which:

-    - start a static file server locally
+    - start a static file server locally with the docs site
     - run `pa11y-ci` against the site's `sitemap.xml`
     - read known failures in a `a11y-roadmap.txt` file
     - generate HTML reports (including all errors)